 This study has identified the need for traffic systems management in the short run and land use rearrangement on the long term as two major options for achieving the sustainable urban transport goal in Akure and other cities.
 The manipulations on the supply-demand relationships of the urban transportation are crucial.
 This is more so the case since readily perceived problems center on the huge 'journey to work streams' that are generated every day of the week.
-Apart from this, the inefficient mode of travel such as the private motorcar, taxicabs and low capacity midi buses; congestions and the far-flung disposition of complimentary land uses are issues to be addressed on the long run.
+Apart from this, the inefficient mode of travel such as the private motorcar, taxi cabs and low capacity midi buses; congestions and far-flung complimentary land uses are issues to be addressed.

-The study therefore suggests as short-term policy intervention the following:
+The study therefore, suggests as short-term policy intervention the following:

 Reduction of urban traffic demand: Policy provision should aim at reducing urban traffic demand.
 There is the need for reducing the number of vehicles in circulation and the allied non-sustainable attributes, hence the need for a viable mass transit scheme to meet the urgent needs of travelers in our cities while reducing the number of vehicles on the streets.
 On the Akure landscape, the proposed mass transit scheme will operate between routes such as the City center to the University gate, City center to the Secretariats (Federal and State secretariats), NEPA to the University gate, among others.
-This programme will reduce the fallouts of many passenger cars on the streets such as energy profligacy, congestion on roads, gaseous emissions, accidents and other environmental costs.
+This programme will reduce the fallouts of too many vehicles on the streets such as energy profligacy, congestion on roads, accidents and other environmental costs.
 It will by so doing help in calming traffic in the city while increasing access and through put.